 Monument to the Great Fire of London

-The Monument to the Great Fire of London, known locally as the Monument, commemorates the fire that swept London in 1666.
-Designed by Sir Christopher Wren and completed in 1677, the 202-foot (61-meter) Doric column stands exactly 202 feet (61 meters) from where the fire began.
+The Monument to the Great Fire of London—better known as simply the Monument—commemorates the devastating fire that swept London in 1666, leaving around 85 percent of Londoners homeless and forever changing the city.
+The Doric column stands exactly 202 feet (61-meters) from where the fire began—the distance is mirrored in its exact height.
 Today, visitors can ascend the landmark for panoramic views of the city.

 See the Monument along with its neighboring attractions on a city tour, learning more about its history from a guide.
 Opt for a bike or black cab tour, which includes the Monument, for quick and easy transfer, or enjoy the more immersive experience of a walking tour.
 Alternatively, hop-on hop-off services allow you to ascend the Doric column and admire its gilded urn, base inscriptions, and sweeping views at your own pace.